-The MAC frame formats supporting the function of the MAC are specified in clause 6, capabilities are specified in subclause 7.4.
-The support for security is specified in [missing ref].
+The MAC frame formats supporting the function of the MAC are specified in clause 6.
+Capabilities are specified in subclause 7.4.

 TG13 Editor: change the text in P20L24-28 to:

 In addition, a 16-bit short address is issued to each device as part of the association process.
-The allocation of short addresses to associated devices is at the discretion of the coordinator implementation.
+The allocation of short addresses is at the discretion of the coordinator implementation.
 The short address 0x0000 shall always belong to the coordinator.
 Furthermore, the address 0xFFFF shall be regarded as the short broadcast address and hence received by all devices.
 It shall not be allocated to an associating device.

 TG13 Editor: change figure 9 to: